kovalev-sergey/homebridge-breezart/README.md

 ```
 Also you must be able to connect the Breezart remote **TPD-283U-H** to LAN, activate the remote control in it and set the password.

+A history of temperature and energy consumption is available in the Elgato Eve app.